FxMorin/line-us/README.md

 # line-us
-basic line-us example using php
+basic line-us library/example using php

 sends an array of commands to the line-us drawing machine via a Socket connection.